dexterestacion/NEC-4203-LAB-REPORT-3/README.md

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2018/QPSK%20signal%20recovery%20BD.JPG" />
 </div>

+A Serial-to-Parallel Converter splits the incoming high-speed serial data into two parallel streams: even bits go to the in-phase (I) channel and odd bits go to the quadrature (Q) channel.
+Both streams pass through level converters that transform standard logic levels into bipolar signals (+V for 1, -V for 0) required for modulation.
+Each stream now runs at half the original bit rate.

 - QPSK Generation

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2018/QPSK%20BD.JPG" />
 </div>

+A master carrier from an Audio Oscillator is split into two paths.
+One path goes directly to a Balanced Modulator for the I channel (cos carrier).
+The second path passes through a 90° Phase Shifter to a second modulator for the Q channel (sin carrier).
+The I data modulates the cos carrier, the Q data modulates the sin carrier, and an Adder combines both outputs.

 - Digital data recovery